jasPerSh122902/The-link-list/Link-list/Link-list/Documention.md

 # link-List
 # **Introduction**
-This program is meant to be a test to make and work with the idea of link list.
+This program is meant to be a test to make the data structure link list.

-* Successful creation of a project which implements and demonstrates a double-linked list
+*Successful creation of a project which implements and demonstrates a double-linked list.

     * The created program must demonstrate a custom sorting algorithm
 * Project submitted as an executable binary file that can be run external to an IDE.
-* Source code and project files also submitted for review
+* Source code and project files are also submitted for review.

 $File$ : _Iterator.h_

 $Type$ : Tempate T

-Iterators are meant to go through the list how nodes in a link list.
-And this is meant to tbe a T typeName so you can put eny varible type in its places.
+Iterators are meant to go through the list nodes in a link list and hold the data of those nodes.

 # **Desgin**